HoTT/Coq-HoTT/STYLE.md

 ```

 Unfortunately, Coq's built-in tactics `induction` and `elim` assume
 that the induction principles are named in Coq's default manner.
+We
-Thus, in order to make those tactics work with `thing`, you can also
+are hoping that this will be [fixed eventually][inductionbug], but in
-say
+the meantime, to make those tactics work, you need to also say

 ```coq
 Definition thing_rect := thing_ind.